Missing Data

 However, what if we have variables in our data that we have no interest in analyzing?
 This might be especially true for datasets with a large number of variables, like the Chicago Airbnb data.
 If we remove all observations with any missing values, then we might be removing observations that we could use for our analysis.

 An alternative approach would be isolate our variables of interest from the data first before removing any observations with missing values.
 We would then retain as much information from the data as possible by keeping as many observations that contain helpful information.
-This approach may mean that multiple analyses from the same data are based on different sets of observations, resulting in different sample sizes and slightly different outcomes.
+This approach may mean that multiple analyses from the same data are based on different sets of observations, resulting in different sample sizes and slightly different calculations and results.
 Communicating the data cleaning process clearly is crucial.

 Thinking Critically about Missing Data

 The Washington Post has collected data on fatal police shootings since 2015.
 This data includes a number of variables, including the name and some demographic information about the victim, including age, race, and sex.
-Some of the demographic information is not available for all victims in the data.
+The demographic information is not available for all victims in the data.
 There are some victims with all demographic information present except the race variable.
 What reasons might the race not be recorded?
 It could be that the race truly cannot be determined and is reflecting the available information.
 It is also possible that race is withheld for some reason.
 These reasons could be due to some of the racial tensions currently in the United States.
 The missing values in this data might not be completely uninformative.

-• What observations might be systematically missing from my data?
+- What observations might be systematically missing from my data?

-• What variable values might be systematically missing from my data?
+- What variable values might be systematically missing from my data?

-• What might not be captured in the data in general
+- What might not be captured in the data in general?

 Other Types of Missing or Incomplete Data